 Force Landed August

-Built by Bell in Buffalo, New York for export to the Royal Air Force (RAF).
-Assigned RAF serial number AP347 and painted in a three-color camouflage scheme.
-At the start of the Pacific War, this aircraft was requisitioned by the USAAF.
-Disassembled and shipped overseas to Australia.
+Built by Bell in Buffalo, New York.
+Assigned Royal Air Force (RAF) Airacobra I serial number AP347 and painted in a three-color camouflage scheme.
+Instead, delivered to the U. S. Army Air Force (USAAF) as P-400 Airacobra serial number AP347.
+Disassembled and shipped overseas to Australia and reassembled.

 of engine power due to the failure of two cylinder heads on

 the left side and made a wheels down emergency landing at Bulldog

 Airfield.
 It is unclear if the date of its force landing was August

 Afterwards, Huff was transported back to Port Moresby and returned to duty.

 Until 1984, this Airacobra remained in situ at Bulldog